Sifa171/businessDayDemo/README.md

   ```
   oc start-build analyze --follow
   ```
   - It is time to run your analyze container!
-But before you need to figure out which IP your registry has.
+But first you need to figure out which IP your registry has.
 You can copy it from the 'pull spec' in your ImageStream
   ```
   oc run analyze -it --image=$IMAGE_REGISTRY_IP/$PROJECTNAME/analyze --restart=Always
   ```
 3. Deployment Strategies<br>
 <i>Now it is time to explain the different kinds of deployment strategies based on the mlbparks DeploymentConfig.
 Start with 'Recreate'!
 Just do it live in the web interface</i>
-  - If you finished explaining 'recreate' follow these steps and explain what exactly happens TODO: Maybe build a new version and push it to latest
+  - If you finished explaining 'recreate' follow these steps and explain what exactly happens.
+At this point you could make some code changes, push them and make a new build to show that the old version is active until the new pod is ready.
+(Hint: Use Eclipse and explain the JBoss Tools)
   ```
+  oc start-build analyze --follow
   oc replace -f misc/scripts/dc-with-rolling-upgrade.yaml
   oc rollout latest dc/mlbparks
   ```